 Project Design Team has resources and experience that adds significant value to any hospitality or food service project.
 We design commercial kitchens, bars, cafes, restaurants, food service displays and back of house areas in a wide range of hospitality foodservice environments.

-Our services range from operational design to interior design, building consents, and complete design and build packages.
+Our services range from operational design to building consents, and complete design and build packages.
 Project Design is part of the Southern Hospitality Projects Team and can deliver end to end solutions.

 We have a long track record, over twenty-five years, completing a wide range of project consultancy services across many kinds of hospitality environments.
 Throughout New Zealand and the Pacific Islands, we have designed and completed commercial kitchens and bars, cafés, restaurants and a wide range of interiors.